Target expands its next-day ‘everyday essentials’ delivery service, Target Restock

 That was something the retailer hinted was under consideration, but said would likely come as the service expanded beyond pilot tests.
 The elimination of this requirement makes Restock a more competitive product, compared with Prime Pantry and various same-day delivery and pickup services, like those from Amazon, Walmart and others.

 The expansion comes at a time when competition among major online retailers is heating up.
-Amazon, which staked its ground on 2-day delivery, is now mirroring Walmart’s pickup service model, including with today’s launch of Amazon’s “Instant Pickup Points” around the U.S. – something it needed to put in place, since it doesn’t have a comparable brick-and-mortar footprint in terms of retail stores, unless you count Whole Foods.
+Amazon, which staked its ground on two-day delivery, is now mirroring Walmart’s pickup service model, including with today’s launch of Amazon’s “Instant Pickup Points” around the U.S. – something it needed to put in place, since it doesn’t have a comparable brick-and-mortar footprint in terms of retail stores, unless you count Whole Foods.

 Target Restock is still considered a test at this point, though, but it’s not the only thing Target has in the works when it comes to sped-up delivery.
 With the Grand Junction acquisition, Target is planning to expand further into same-day delivery as well, including delivery of both online orders and in-store sales.